mtgjson/mtgjson-website/docs/changelog/mtgjson-v5/README.md

 #### Added
 - Added new error page
 - Fixed an issue where models without optional properties were able to be filtered
+- MTGJSON has dropped TravisCI support in favor of GitHub Actions

 ## 5.0.1
 Release Date: 2020-08-24